 Two factor authentication for everyone

-- If the user connects from the Extranet, start with a CAPTCHA.
+- If the user connects from outside the private/secure corporate network, start with a CAPTCHA.

 - Next, prompt for the user's login ID.

-- If the user connects from a browser not seen before, prompt for
+- If the user connects from a browser or location not seen before,

 - If the user had previously enrolled their mobile phone number,